 Apprenticeships typically take between one and four years to complete, depending on the type of Apprenticeship and the level.
 There is no set time to complete an Apprenticeship as they vary widely in content and size.
 The length of time taken will depend on the ability of the individual apprentice and the employer’s requirements.

-All employed Apprentices are assigned an Assessor in the College and their role is to support you throughout your training.
-They will visit you at work to ensure your employer is developing your skills according to the framework set out.
-At College you will learn about theory and techniques required to achieve your qualification.
+Apprentices are assigned an Assessor in the College and their role is to support you throughout your training.
+They will visit you at work to ensure your employer is developing your skills according to the qualification.
+At College you will learn about theory and practical techniques required to achieve your qualification.